sbstndb/samurai/docs/adaptation.md

 ## Introduction

 Mesh adaptation is a core feature of Samurai, enabling dynamic refinement and coarsening of the computational mesh based on solution characteristics.
-The adaptation system supports various strategies including multiresolution analysis, error indicators, and user-defined criteria, allowing for efficient computation by concentrating computational effort where it's most needed.
+The adaptation system uses multiresolution analysis to determine where refinement is needed, allowing for efficient computation by concentrating computational effort where it's most needed.

 ## Core Concepts

 ### 1. Adaptation Types

-Samurai supports several adaptation strategies:
+Samurai supports multiresolution adaptation:

-- **Multiresolution Adaptation**: Based on wavelet analysis
+- **Multiresolution Adaptation**: Based on wavelet analysis using the Harten algorithm
-- **Error-based Adaptation**: Using error indicators
-- **Gradient-based Adaptation**: Based on solution gradients
-- **User-defined Adaptation**: Custom refinement criteria

 ### 2. Adaptation Process

 The adaptation process typically involves:

-1. **Analysis**: Evaluate the current solution
+1. **Analysis**: Evaluate the current solution using wavelet coefficients
-2. **Criterion**: Determine which cells need refinement/coarsening
+2. **Criterion**: Determine which cells need refinement/coarsening based on detail coefficients
 3. **Modification**: Refine or coarsen cells
 4. **Update**: Update mesh connectivity and ghost cells